 - Perfectionist.
 Are your proofreading skills meticulous enough to find one Arial character in a sea of Times New Roman?

-Aside from no practical experience creating copy, that description sounded exactly like what I wanted to do.
-They even mentioned applicants had to be dog-lovers, as they had a golden retriever in the office.
+Aside from having no practical experience as a copywriter, that description sounded exactly like what I wanted to do.
+They even mentioned applicants had to be dog lovers, as they had a golden retriever in the office.
 He’s listed as their Chief Happiness Officer on their website.
 How great is that?

-I had heard the term copywriter before, but really didn’t know what the job entailed.
-Now I had a name for my new career path, or at least a direction to explore.
+I’d heard the term copywriter before but really didn’t know what the job entailed.
+Now I had a name for my new career path—or at least a direction to explore.
 Armed with this new knowledge, I delved into the world of copywriting.

 Reliable and professional copywriter, ready for work—Oh, you want to see my portfolio?

 It was quickly apparent that the job ad I’d seen was more of a copy editor/copywriter position.
 Interestingly, they’ve since changed the wording of their ad to remove references to editing and proofreading.
 I guess there were too many unqualified applicants like myself.

 The problem I encountered with that job application, and subsequent ones, was that I didn’t have a portfolio.
 I’m taking steps to remedy that, including starting this blog.
 I should be adding two fairly large projects to my portfolio within a week or two.

 I’m 100% certain there is a need for this service in Korea and that I can fill this role with some time and hard work.

 These first two blog posts (read part 1 here) outlining my discovery of copywriting are my first steps on my journey to becoming a copywriter.

 (Featured image: Logo psd created by rawpixel.com – www.freepik.com)